-As of the Record Date, there were issued and outstanding (i) 38,208,451 shares of our Class A common stock, each of which is entitled to one vote, (ii) 31,250,000 shares of our Class B common stock, par value \$0.01 per share, each of which is entitled to ten votes, (iii) 546 shares of our Series A preferred stock, which are not entitled to vote, and (iv) 4,333 shares of our Series B convertible preferred stock, par value \$0.01 per share, which are entitled to 433,333 votes in the aggregate.
+As of the Record Date, there were issued and outstanding (i) 38,208,451 shares of our Class A common stock, each of which is entitled to one vote, (ii) 31,250,000 shares of our Class B common stock, par value \$0.01 per share, each of which is entitled to ten votes, (iii) 546 shares of our Series A preferred stock, which are not entitled to vote, and (iv) 4,333 shares of our Series B convertible preferred stock, par value \$0.01 per share, each of which is entitled to approximately 100 votes.
 As of the Record Date, 14,590,347 shares of our Class A common stock were directly held by MacAndrews Holdings and 11,650,000 shares of our Class A common stock and all of the outstanding Class B common stock, Series A preferred stock and Series B convertible preferred stock were directly held by REV Holdings.
 The combined holdings of our majority stockholders, before giving effect to the Proposed Issuance, represent approximately 83% of our outstanding shares of common stock and approximately 97% of the combined voting power of our outstanding common and preferred stock.